 Board President Steven Blair said the board has a policy that only permits members of the public who have a direct relationship to the school district — including parents, students, and community members — to speak during the public comment period.

-According to its website, Turning Point USA has over 800 chapters at college campuses across the country and has seen an uptick in requests to start new chapters since Kirk’s killing.
+According to its website, Turning Point USA has over 800 chapters at college campuses and over 1,000 at high schools across the country and has seen an uptick in requests to start new chapters since Kirk’s killing.

 The Francis Howell School District has been marred in political controversy and culture war-related issues since the COVID-19 pandemic.